-These externally managed funds are considered investments under the "basket clause," subject to the standards of prudence.
+^{}These externally managed funds are considered investments under the "basket clause," subject to the standards of prudence.
 All or a part of the holdings can be non-investment grade.
-While these funds are not rated, the underlying securities credit ratings range from AAA to D & Not Rated.
+While this fund is not rated, the underlying securities credit ratings range from AAA to CCC & Not Rated.